 3 The payback period accounts for all emissions directly and indirectly generated by construction activities for which the Authority has practical control and program responsibility.
 Emissions generated upstream (e.g., material manufacturing) and downstream (e.g., recycling) of construction, otherwise known as "lifecycle emissions", are not included in the analysis, consistent with guidance from the California Natural Resources Agency (2018).
 While the origin of most raw materials is not known, and thus an emissions analysis would be speculative, construction of the project would require concrete from on- and off-site batch plants.
 Lifecycle emissions for cement and aggregate manufacturing, which is upstream of the concrete batching process, have been studied in various literature.
 Accordingly, for the purposes of disclosure, analysts quantified upstream CO2 emissions resulting from cement and aggregate manufacturing using emission factors from Marceau et al. (2007).
-It was assumed the tunnel segments would require a compression strength of 7,500 pounds per square inch.
+It was assumed the tunnel segments would require a compression strength of 7,500 pounds per square inch and all other infrastructure would require a compression strength of 5,000 pounds per square inch.
 The analysis indicates that cement and aggregate manufacturing would generate 1,050,040 metric tons CO2e.
 These emissions would be generated upstream of construction and through activities for which the Authority has no practical control.
 The emissions are therefore disclosed for informational purposes only.
-Nonetheless, it is worth noting that if the emissions were added to the 374,826 metric tons CO2e generated by construction of Alternative 3, the combined total emissions would be offset in 2 to 3 years (relative to 2029 No Project conditions).
+Nonetheless, it is worth noting that if the emissions were added to the 377,040 metric tons CO2e generated by construction of Alternative 3, the combined total emissions would be offset in 2 to 3 years (relative to 2029 No Project conditions).